ArnoVdH/photoblog/content/blog/2019/Building_a_Website.md

 Funfact: I'm writing this blogpost while I'm still building the website.
 I literally have just a basic skeleton of the site and I'm starting to get a feel for the whole thing.
 Things are becoming clearer and specific issues are being identified.
 Progress at last!
 It makes me happy.

 The first two weeks were mainly spent building the html-side of the site, until I got it mostly functional.
 I would return to it regularly to change functionalities or fix mistakes, but I got most of it working.
 The css part of it all brought numerous new problems to light, forced me to reconsider certain choices and slowed progress down.
 But I kept tinkering and progress continued.
 (You can read a bit more about some of the design decisions and fixes I made [here](/blog/2019/07/solving-the-code/))

+August strarted out somewhat neglectful of my little project.
+I knew I had only a few more elements I had to fix to have a fully functional (albeit maybe somewhat rudimentary).